fabian-sp/lassonet/plots/description.md

 self.skip = nn.Linear(self.out_channels*self.h_out*self.w_out, self.D_out)
 ```

-2) Adapt the `forward` method: we apply the skip layer and add the result to the result of the remaining nonlinear part at the end
+2) Adapt the `forward`-method: we apply the skip layer and add the result to the result of the remaining nonlinear part at the end.

 ```
 z1 = self.skip(out.reshape(-1, self.out_channels*self.h_out*self.w_out))